 After that Mark put up the concrete backer board on the wall along the steps behind our wood stove.
-We wanted to tile this area to compliment the heat from the wood stove.
+We wanted to tile this area to complement the heat from the woodstove.

 6. Put up a railing for the stairs

 Rather than spending a ton of money on prefab stair railings or components, we fabricated our own out of leftover 4×4 posts, coated steel wire, and a handrail.